kleinay/QANom/README.md

 To adapt the parser to QANom specifications (e.g. that the verb in the question is not the predicate itself) and format (csv), we have our own `qanom` branch on the `nrl-qasrl` repository.
 This branch uses the `qanom` package.
 Run `./scripts/setup_parser.sh` to clone the parser into `qanom_parser` directory and prepare its prerequisites.
-Then `cd qanom_parser` to run model-related commands as those described below.
+Then `cd qanom_parser` to run model-related commands as those described for the rest of this section.

 ### Training models
-Follow the `README` in `qanom_parser` for instructions on training new QA-SRL models.
+Follow the `README` in `qanom_parser` for instructions on training new verbal QA-SRL models.

 A QANom parser is trained using a CSV file (QANom format) as input, with the `QANomReader` DatasetReader (in `nrl/data/dataset_readers/qanom_reader.py`).
 You should specify the path of the input files in the `jsonnet` config files.
 For example:

 ```bash